jyntjkr/jyntjkr/README.md

 -  Hi👋 I’m Jayant.
 -  I’m interested in computers, internet, writing, and music.
 -  I’m currently learning full-stack web development with Javascript.
--  I’m looking to collaborate on interesting and time-intensive projects.
+-  I’m looking to collaborate on interesting and audacious projects.
 -  You can reach me at jyntjkr@gmail.com
 <!---
 jyntjkr/jyntjkr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.